MikhailProg/telecom_task/README.md

 ```

-Run a controller (address X should be different from what run.sh generated):
+Run a controller (address X must be different from what run.sh generated):

 ```
-$ HOST_NUM=X CONTROLLER= ./prog
+$ HOST_ADDR=X CONTROLLER= ./prog
 ```

 Run watch to check prog states: